LayOneA/UGCourse-AIE4901/README.md

-# AIE4901-LSTM-Solution-Private
+# AIE4901-LSTM-Solution

 ## Background
-This is a code repository for course "AI Capstone Project" (Code AIE4901).
-We uploaded an AI solution of canteen people flow prediction, this solution is based on LSTM model.
+This is the code repository for the course "AI Capstone Project" (Course Code: AIE4901).
+We have uploaded an LSTM-based AI solution for canteen people flow prediction.

 ## Version Info
-We will update versions according to the development progress.
+We will iterate on versions in line with development progress.

 - V1: test version, using public datasets
-- V2: adding feature engineering, under developing...
+- V2: adding feature engineering, under development...